 Upon presentation of the slate of nominees, LAUC-SB members may nominate additional candidates for Vice-Chair/Chair-Elect, Secretary, Vice-Chair/Chair-Elect of CAAR, and Vice-Chair/Chair-Elect of RPD.

-In the event of a vacancy in the office of Vice Chair of CAP that occurs at the beginning of the term, September 1 or up to the LAUC-SB elections in June, the other candidate for this office in the immediately preceding election shall serve as Vice-Chair for the remainder of the term and shall serve as Chair the following year.
+c.
+In the event of a vacancy in the office of Vice-Chair of CAP that occurs at the beginning of the term, 1 September or up to the LAUC-SB elections in June, the other candidate for this office in the immediately preceding election shall serve as Vice-Chair for the remainder of the term and shall serve as Chair the following year.

-In the event of a vacancy in the office of Vice-Chair of CAP that occurs after the LAUC-SB elections in June but prior to assuming the role of Chair in the new term (September 1), a Junior Member-at-Large shall serve as Vice Chair for the remainder of the current term and Chair in the new term.
+d.
+In the event of a vacancy in the office of Vice-Chair of CAP that occurs after the LAUC-SB elections in June but prior to assuming the role of Chair in the new term (1 September), a Junior Member-at-Large shall serve as Vice-Chair for the remainder of the current term and Chair in the new term.
 The LAUC-SB Board shall select a Junior Member-at-Large who has career status who will serve the remainder of the term.
-A special election shall be held in accordance with Article IX section 10, if the vacated position of CAP Chair or CAP Vice-Chair elect cannot be filled with a person with career status.
+A special election shall be held in accordance with Article IX section 10, if the vacated position of CAP Chair or CAP Vice-Chair/Chair-Elect cannot be filled with a person with career status.

 If a vacancy in the office of the Vice-Chair/Chair-Elect occurs after the regular nominating and election sequence has begun, there shall be a special election for the office of Chair for the term commencing the next 1 September.
 (See Article IX, Section 10 and Article IV, Section 4).

 a.
-This shall not preclude the appointment of a Vice-Chair pro tem.
+This shall not preclude the appointment of a Vice-Chair/Chair-Elect pro tem.
 (See Article IV, Section 4.)

 b.
 The procedure for carrying out the special election shall be the same as specified in Article IX, Section 3.
 Should the results of this special election not be known until after the new term commences (1 September), the newly elected Vice-Chair/Chair-Elect shall serve as Chair pro tem until the new Chair takes office.
 The new Chair takes office as soon as he or she is notified of his or her election.